grnet/gnt-networking/docs/index.rst

 snf-network-hook
 ^^^^^^^^^^^^^^^^

-This hook gets all static info related to an instance from evironment variables and issues any commands needed.
+This hook gets all static info related to an instance from environment variables and issues any commands needed.
 It was used to fix node's setup upon migration when ifdown script was not supported but now it does nothing.